grchibi/ble-home-central-docker/README.md

 # ble-home-central-docker

-## Compile blescan
+## Build blescan

-Before the compilation, create `config.yaml.1` and `config.yaml.2` from config.yaml.
+Before building the software, edit config.yaml.
-In the build process these config files are needed and copied to docker images.
+In the build process the config file is needed and copied to docker image.

+Then, edit DOCKER/Dockerfile.CPL and DOCKER/Dockerfile to specify the base image.
+- FROM arm32v6/alpine       => for Raspberry Pi Zero
+- FROM arm32v7/alpine:3.12  => for Raspberry Pi 3, 4

 ```
 $ docker build -t alpine-dev -f DOCKER/Dockerfile.CPL .